 But the first step is − just to get better.
 So I hope you get better.
 This will be my ongoing prayer for you.

-Until next time, Sparkle On, Y’all!
-And for those of you who need this, remember:
+Until next time, Sparkle On, Wayward Friends!
+And for those of you who need this prayer but also need a little something extra to keep in mind while going through a difficult time, remember:

 Illegitimi non carborundum!